HurlesGroupSanger/DeNovoWEST/input/README.md

 `extended_denovoWEST_results.tab`

 Results of applying `DeNovoWEST` to the *de novo* mutations (DNMs) from 31,058 developmental disorder patients.
 For each gene, the count of DNMs is provided, split by mutation type and by center.
-This extended results file also includes the results from a previous method ((mupit)[https://github.com/jeremymcrae/mupit]).
+This extended results file also includes the results from a (previous method)[https://github.com/jeremymcrae/mupit].

 | Column | Description |
 | --- | --- |